pippim/pippim.github.io/programs/mserve.md

 ```

 60% was found to be a suitable volume level for CBC broadcasts
 of the NHL Stanley Cup Playoffs.
 YMMV.
 Note that `TV_VOLUME` is
-a simplistic name.
-The full name would be: *"mserve volume
+a short name.
+A full name would be something like: *"mserve volume
 when playing during hockey game muted TV commercials"*.

 FYI the "ALSA plug-in [python2.7]" sound processor is used by